-- 1. Only direct staff face-to-face time with the child or family may be billed.
+- Only direct staff face-to-face time with the child or family may be billed.
 MST may be billed under community psychiatric supportive treatment (CPST), but must be consistent with the CPST Medicaid State Plan definition.
-CPST is a face-to-face intervention with the individual present; however, family or other collaterals may also be involved, and the child/youth receiving treatment does not need to be present for all contacts; - 2.
-Collateral contacts billable to Medicaid should involve contacts with parents, guardians or other individuals having a primary care relationship with the individual receiving treatment.
+CPST is a face-to-face intervention with the individual present; however, family or other collaterals may also be involved, and the child/youth receiving treatment does not need to be present for all contacts. - Collateral contacts billable to Medicaid should involve contacts with parents, guardians or other individuals having a primary care relationship with the individual receiving treatment.
 All contacts must be based on goals from the child's/youth's plan of care.
-Phone contacts are not billable;
+Phone contacts are not billable.

-NOTE: The exception to the allowance of collateral contacts while providing evidence-based practices is coordination with other child-serving systems such as parole and probation programs, public guardianship programs, special education programs, child welfare/child protective services and foster care programs.
-Coordination with these child-serving systems is considered collateral contact and may be necessary to meet their goals of the individual, but is not billable through
+NOTE: The exception to the allowance of collateral contacts while providing evidence-based practices is coordination with other child-serving systems such as parole and probation programs, public guardianship programs, special education

+PAGE(S)15

+ISSUED: 06/01/18 REPLACED: 06/09/17

-CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-4: EVIDENCED BASED PRACTICES (EBPs) POLICY - MULTI-SYSTEMIC THERAPY (MST) PAGE(S) 16
+KEA EACED.
+OUTH CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-4: EVIDENCED BASED PRACTICES (EBPs) POLICY - MULTI-SYSTEMIC THERAPY PAGE(S) 15 programs, child welfare/child protective services and foster care programs.
+Coordination with these child-serving systems is considered collateral contact and may be necessary to meet their goals of the individual, but is not billable through Medicaid.

-Medicaid.
 Services may be provided by these child-serving systems, however, the services provided must be funded through the agency providing the service.

-- 3. Time spent in travel, transporting children, documenting, supervision, training, etc. has been factored into the indirect unit cost and may not be billed directly; - 4.
-Medicaid may not reimburse for children in the custody of the Office of Juvenile Justice (OJJ) who reside in detention facilities, public institutions or secure care, and are inmates of a public institution. =If the child is in OJJ custody, but not in a public correctional institution (i.e., is outpatient), Medicaid will reimburse for the MST, except for the oversight of restorative measures, which is an OJJ function; and - 5.
-Medicaid does not pay when the vocational supports provided via MST qualify for vocational rehabilitation funding, even if the vocational rehabilitation services are not available.
+- Time spent in travel, transporting children, documenting, supervision, training, etc. has been factored into the indirect unit cost and may not be billed directly. - Medicaid may not reimburse for children in the custody of the Office of Juvenile Justice (OJJ) who reside in detention facilities, public institutions or secure care, and are inmates of a public institution.
+If the child is in OJJ custody, but not in a public correctional institution (i.e., is outpatient), Medicaid will reimburse for the MST, except for the oversight of restorative measures, which is an OJJ function. - Medicaid will not reimburse for services provided to children who are residents of institutions for mental diseases (IMDs).
+These are institutions with greater than 16 beds, where more than 50 percent of the residents require treatment for BH conditions. - Medicaid does not pay when the vocational supports provided via MST qualify for vocational rehabilitation funding, even if the vocational rehabilitation services are not available.